 It comes with a default configuration that uses a pair of metal jumpers to connect the two sets of posts for single-wire application.
 Typically, the provision of dual binding posts is to allow powering the mid-range/tweeter and bass drivers using separate amplifiers.
 This is done to reduce the strain on the amplifier powering the mid-range/tweeter as the bass driver, which usually draws more power, is powered separately.
 But the KLH approach is different here.
 The crossover frequency of the dual binding posts is relatively high, thus bi-amping would power the tweeter separately from the mid-range and bass drivers.
 I was informed that this approach was done more for bi-wire applications to allow for tweaking the tweeter response through the impedance of the speaker wire used.

-Kendall rear ports and speaker terminals
+kendall rear ports and speaker terminals

 The Story center-channel speaker utilizes a two-way bass-reflex design with the tweeter in the center of the front baffle flanked by the two mid/bass drivers.
-These tweeter and mid/bass drivers are the same as the ones used in the Kendall.
+This tweeter and mid/bass drivers are the same as the ones used in the Kendall.
 The two ports are located on the rear baffle.
 Foam plugs are also supplied for bass response adjustment of the center speaker.
 The speaker is also equipped with two sets of binding posts for a bi-wire/bi-amplification application.
-The Story can be categorized as a medium-size center-channel speaker which does not take up too much space for shelf/stand placement.
+The Story can be categorized as a medium-size center-channel speaker that does not take up too much space for shelf/stand placement.
 It is also equipped with a magnetic grille.

 As the typical placement of surround speakers is on or against the wall, the Beacon utilizes an acoustic-suspension design.
 The Beacon is a two-way dipole surround-speaker with its two tweeters and mid/bass drivers symmetrically placed on the angled front/side baffles for good sound dispersion.
 The drivers used are the same as the ones found in the Kendall and Story speakers.
 But unlike those speakers, the Beacon does not have a magnetic grille.
 Instead, it uses the traditional pin and cup grille attachments.
 A ¼” threaded insert is provided on the back of the speaker for easy wall mount.

 The Windsor 10 powered subwoofer is relatively compact with a forward-facing 10″ driver.
 It has a base plate with the provision for adding spikes or rubber feet and a traditional cup-and-pin-attached grille.
-The Windsor 10 is a bass-reflex design with rear-slot port and sufficiently powered by a 150-W class-D amplifier.
+The Windsor 10 is a bass-reflex design with a rear-slot port and sufficiently powered by a 150-W Class-D amplifier.
 The control panel of the subwoofer, which is located on the back, sports a pair of line-level RCA inputs and three rotary knobs for crossover frequency, phase, and level adjustments.
 It also has a switch to set the subwoofer to be in ‘Auto-On’ or always ‘On’ state.
 I left this switch at ‘Auto-On’, which puts the subwoofer in sleep mode when no signal is detected after some time and wakes it up automatically when a signal is present.
 The Windsor 10 subwoofer has the typical frequency response of a compact subwoofer, which is 32 – 150 Hz.
 The Windsor 10 is not terribly heavy and thus I could move it around with relative ease for proper positioning during the setup.

 During the review, the Kendall served as the main left and right front speakers, the Story as the center-channel speaker, the Beacons as the surround speakers, and the pair of Windsor 10 subwoofers handled the low frequency effect (LFE) channel.
 Amplifiers from Bel Canto (REF500S: stereo, 250 W per channel into 8 ohm, REF500M: mono 250 W into 8 ohm, and EVO200.6: 6 channels, 120 W per channel into 8 ohm) were used to drive the speakers.
 The front-end components used in the review included an AURALiC ARIES G1 music streamer and Bel Canto CD3t CD player in conjunction with the DAC3.7 from Bel Canto.
 A Classe CP-500 and Marantz AV8802 completed the stereo preamplification and the surround processing, respectively.
 The Kendall speakers were slightly toed-in to get good imaging during the stereo playback.
 They were situated about 9 ft apart from each other and pulled into the room at about 1.5 ft away from the front wall.
 The main listening position was equidistant to the speakers and formed roughly an equilateral triangle configuration.
 The Story center channel was placed right in the middle of the Kendall pair and put on the stand right below the TV at about a foot below the listener’s ear level.
 The Beacon surround speakers were put on the stands against the side walls at about 7 ft away from the main listening position with their tweeters about a foot above the ear level.
 The Windsor 10 subwoofers were placed near the front corners of the room to utilize the corner loading of the room.